 Experiential learning at U of T Scarborough is offered through multiple units within and outside the portfolio of the Vice-Principal Academic & Dean, with programming being offered through all of our academic departments, the campus Co-op Offices, the Centre for Teaching & Learning, Academic Advising & Career Centre, the Office of Community Development & Engagement, the Office of Student Experience & Wellbeing and International Student Centre, and our cutting-edge innovation and entrepreneurship incubators, The Hub and The BRIDGE.

 At U of T Scarborough, achieving excellence in experiential learning is a team effort.

-Mark Schmuckler, Vice Dean Undergraduate - As Vice-Dean Undergraduate, Professor Mark Schmuckler is responsible for overseeing all aspects of undergraduate programs and curriculum, teaching and learning innovations, curriculum renewal projects and other academic activities at U of T Scarborough.
-Mark is a strong proponent of experiential learning as a high impact educational practice.
-Under his leadership, the campus comes together to enthusiastically respond to President Gertler’s call to Rethinking Undergraduate Education at the University of Toronto.
+Katherine R. Larson, Vice-Dean Teaching, Learning & Undergraduate Programs - As Vice-Dean Undergraduate, Professor Larson is responsible for overseeing all aspects of undergraduate programs and curriculum, teaching and learning innovations, curriculum renewal projects and other academic activities at U of T Scarborough.
+Katie is a strong proponent of experiential learning as a high impact educational practice.
+Under her leadership, the campus comes together to enthusiastically respond to President Gertler’s call to Rethinking Undergraduate Education at the University of Toronto.